Early Childhood » Early Childhood

 Curriculum

-The teachers at Friends School Haverford work to develop a curriculum that is play-based, child-centered, and progressive.
-Indoor and outdoor spaces are crafted to serve the social and emotional development of children and to support content-rich programming.
+At Friends School Haverford your child will experience a curriculum that is project based and child-centered.
+Our program offers plenty of outdoor exploration time.
+Our Indoor and outdoor spaces are crafted to serve the social and emotional development of children and support content-rich programming.
 Thematic studies and the exploration of topics are chosen to maximize children’s curiosity and build internal motivation.
 Our aim is to create lifelong learners, and give children the tools they need to ask questions and develop critical thinking skills.

 Social and Emotional Learning